 Even when you are using a rapid charger, the charging time can add a big chunk of time to your trip.
 It is important to make peace with the fact that you may have to add an hour charging time per every 200 miles you travel, depending on how many miles you get per charge.
 You may also have to take a longer route because of the availability of charging sites.
-Opting to take an electric vehicle can cause you drive a long-distance trip in more than one day, and you have to incorporate this into your planning.
+Opting to take an electric vehicle can cause you to drive a long-distance trip in more than one day, and you have to incorporate this into your planning.

 4. Don’t get lost.

 Make sure that you know where you have to go.
 Before leaving, embed the route into your mind, and use Google Street View to familiar yourself with turns and exits.
-Don’t rely solely on Apple CarPlay or Google maps when you are behind the wheel.
-Driving around, trying to figure out where you are and where you are supposed to be going can leave you stranded, sometimes a block or two away from a charging site.
+Don’t rely solely on Apple CarPlay or Google Maps when you are behind the wheel.
+Driving around, trying to figure out where you are and where you are supposed to be going, can leave you stranded, sometimes a block or two away from a charging site.

 5. Avoid range anxiety

 This can be difficult, especially if you are an inexperienced electric vehicle driver.
 The presence and degree of range anxiety depend on your risk tolerance and previous unpleasant experiences.
 Many people have an “anxiety buffer”.
 When you still have 50 miles left to travel and your available range is 40 miles, your range anxiety can be made worse by driving uphill for long distances.
-Range anxiety can be stressful and avoid it will make your trip more enjoyable.
+Range anxiety can be stressful and avoiding it will make your trip more enjoyable.
 Also, you won’t run the risk of getting stranded next to the road.